CS448H/assignment2/README.md

          var blur_x : float[(BLOCKSIZE+1)*(BLOCKSIZE+1)]
          for each pixel (x,y) in blur_x:
            blur_x(x,y) = .33*(input_block(x-1,y) + input_block(x,y) + input_block(x+1,y))
-         for each pixel (e,y) in output:
+         for each pixel (x,y) in output:
            output(x,y) = .33*(blur_x(x,y-1) + blur_x(x,y) + blur_x(x,y+1))
       end
     end

 A couple things to notice.
 First, there is an output loop over blocks, with the temporaries only existing inside a block.
 Second, the temporaries are basically the same as before, except for the fact that we load the input directly into a temporary.
 Finally, note that the size of the temporaries for `blur_x` and `input_block` are expanded, centered around the block of the output being computed.
 This is because later things in the pipeline access shifted pixels from earlier things and we must ensure we calculated enough of the temporary so those pixels are available.

 Implement the function `compile_ir_blocked(tree)`.
 Since the assignment of temporaries is similar to the previous section, you might consider re-using it across both functions.
 To correctly calculate the output, you will also need to calculate how much to expand each temporary block.
 This is a property of the shifted accesses and can be calculated as a pass over the IR.
-To keep indexing arithmetic simple, you can represent this expansion conservatively as a single integer `maxstencil` that indicates how much to expand the block of a temporary, keeping it square centered around the output block.
+To keep indexing arithmetic simple, you can represent this expansion conservatively as a single integer `maxstencil` that indicates how much to expand the block of a temporary, keeping it square and centered around the output block.
 You should also experiment with different block sizes to find one that works best.

 Run, measure, and test your code.
 Use all three input examples.